davidterroso/D/documentation.md

- ┣ unet_vertical_variability.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted ┃                     # randomly, to test the model variability ┣ unet_vertical.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
+ ┣ unet_vertical_variability.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted ┃                     # randomly, to test the model variability ┣ unet_vertical.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly ┣ unet3_irf.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly, for IRF segmentation
+ ┣ unet3_ped.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly, for PED segmentation
+ ┣ unet3_srf.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly, for SRF segmentation
+ ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
  ```